Note-taking Provision Information

 Sample Announcement for Note-Takers

 “A note-taker for another student will be needed in this course.
 The notes must be taken on duplicate paper or electronically (which ever applicable).
 Today those interested in being a potential note-taker will take sample notes which include the course title, your name and contact information on the sample notes.
 At the end of class you will submit sample notes to me or save sample notes on a travel drive provided (which ever applicable).
-You will be contacted by the Office of Disability Services if you are chosen to be the note-taker for the remainder of the semester.”
+You will be contacted by the Office of Disability Services (ODS) if you are chosen to be the note-taker for the remainder of the semester.
+Questions regarding being a note-taker should be directed to ODS at 828-262-3056.”

 Use of personal laptop